arkho-boop/260120_TheologyCourses/course_markdowns/C2_BuddhismThroughItsScriptures/D1_IntroductionRefugeAndReality.md

 Begin by reading the parable below and then continue with the discussion exercises in the next segment.

-    Suppose there was a stretch of steep bad road,

-    in a remote wasteland with many harmful beasts,

-    a place moreover without water or grass,

-    one dreaded by people.

-    A group of countless thousands and ten thousands

-    wanted to pass over this steep road,

-    but the road was very long and far-stretching,

-    extended five hundred yojanas.

-    At this time there was a leader,

-    well informed, possessing wisdom,

-    of clear understanding and determined mind,

-    capable of saving endangered persons from manifold difficulties.

-    The members of the group were all weary and disheartened

-    and said to their leader,

-    "We are now exhausted with fatigue

-    and wish at this point to turn around and go back."

-    The leader thought to himself,

-    These people are truly pitiful!

-    Why do the wish to turn back

-    and miss the many rare treasures ahead?

-    At that time he thought of an expedient means,

-    deciding to exercise his transcendental powers.

-    He conjured up a great walled city

-    and adorned its mansions,

-    surrounding them with gardens and groves,

-    channels of flowing water, ponds and lakes,

-    with double gates and tall towers and pavilions,

-    all filled with men and women.

-    As soon as he had created this illusion,

-    he comforted the group, saying, "Have no fear-

-    you can enter this city

-    and each amuse himself as he pleases."
+>Suppose there was a stretch of steep bad road,
+>
+>in a remote wasteland with many harmful beasts,
+>
+>a place moreover without water or grass,
+>
+>one dreaded by people.
+>
+>A group of countless thousands and ten thousands
+>
+>wanted to pass over this steep road,
+>
+>but the road was very long and far-stretching,
+>
+>extended five hundred yojanas.
+>
+>At this time there was a leader,
+>
+>well informed, possessing wisdom,
+>
+>of clear understanding and determined mind,
+>
+>capable of saving endangered persons from manifold difficulties.
+>
+>The members of the group were all weary and disheartened
+>
+>and said to their leader,
+>
+>"We are now exhausted with fatigue
+>
+>and wish at this point to turn around and go back."
+>
+>The leader thought to himself,
+>
+>These people are truly pitiful!
+>
+>Why do the wish to turn back
+>
+>and miss the many rare treasures ahead?
+>
+>At that time he thought of an expedient means,
+>
+>deciding to exercise his transcendental powers.
+>
+>He conjured up a great walled city
+>
+>and adorned its mansions,
+>
+>surrounding them with gardens and groves,
+>
+>channels of flowing water, ponds and lakes,
+>
+>with double gates and tall towers and pavilions,
+>
+>all filled with men and women.
+>
+>As soon as he had created this illusion
+>
+>he comforted the group, saying, "Have no fear-
+>
+>you can enter this city
+>
+>and each amuse himself as he pleases."

 ---